iOS-Accessibility-Toolbox/EscapeFromBlindness/README.md

 Escape From Blindness proposes the first Voice Over based Escape Room app experience!
 Help Jack the explorer to reach the exit of the cavern he is trapped in.

-• 20 unique levels which use the full functionnalities of Voice Over to reproduce a blind phone user experience.
+• 20 unique levels which use the full features of Voice Over to reproduce a blind phone user experience.
 • Don't try to fool the game, you cannot progress through the various levels without Voice Over enabled!